What are natal teeth?

 Complications that may happen as a result of natal teeth are:

-- Possible risk of your child inhaling the tooth into his or her airway and lungs if
+Possible risk of your child inhaling the tooth into their airway and lungs if the

 Key points about natal teeth

-- Your child’s healthcare provider or dentist may recommend having them removed if they
+Your child’s healthcare provider or dentist may advise having them removed if they

 may cause a problem.